marksailes/snapstart-priming-guide/README.md

 ## Automatic Priming

 Automatic priming is preparing the application for snapshotting without any downstream effect.
-You can achieve this by calling `Class.forName(classname, true, ClassPreLoader.class.getClassLoader())` for each class your application requires.
+You can achieve this by calling `Class.forName(classname, true, software.snapstart.priming.ClassPreLoader.class.getClassLoader())` for each class your application requires.
 This is the strategy taken in the [Quarkus AWS Lambda extension](https://quarkus.io/guides/aws-lambda-snapstart).

 To find a list of the classes loaded in the operation of your application you can run your application with `-Xlog:class+load=info:classloaded.txt` VM options.